CephalofairGames/merc-packs-faq/index.md

 **Do my summons drop coins when they are killed?** No. Only enemy monsters can drop coins.

-**Do enemy summons or spawns drop coins when they are killed?** Yes; this is a change from Gloomhaven 1e.
+**Do enemy summons or spawns drop coins when they are killed?** Yes. *This is a change from Gloomhaven 1st Edition.*

 ![divider-narrow](/assets/images/divider2.png)